Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Licensing, Compliance, and Regulatory Requirements

 The Dubai South Free Zone Authority acts as the primary licensing and regulatory body for businesses operating within the zone.
-It oversees the issuance, renewal, and compliance monitoring of all business licences, including those in the ICT category.
-Licences must be renewed annually, and businesses are expected to maintain accurate records of their activities and corporate structure.
+It oversees the issuance, renewal, and compliance monitoring of all business licenses, including those in the ICT category.
+Licenses must be renewed annually, and businesses are expected to maintain accurate records of their activities and corporate structure.

 For businesses handling client data as part of their risk assessment or advisory engagements, the UAE Federal Decree-Law No. 45 of 2021 on Personal Data Protection sets out binding obligations regarding data collection, processing, storage, and transfer.
 Compliance with this law is mandatory regardless of whether clients are based in the UAE or overseas, and service agreements should reflect these obligations clearly.